 Optionally assertions may be specified by two additional arguments.
 Therefore, to specify only post-assertions an empty pre-assertion list must be given.
-All assertions are a list of ordinary Tcl conditions.
+All assertions are a list of instproc is deleted.

-When instproc is called with an empty argument list and an empty body, the specified instproc is deleted.
+When instproc is called with an empty argument list and an empty body, the specified proceeding processes

-• procsearch procName
+Return: empty string • procsearch procName